belindamo/derp/section_notes/01-research-concept-direction.md

 * flesh the second section
 * revise K-S distance (Kolmogorov-Smirnov) from max function to average function, potentially facilitate fast convergence.
 * take out softmax in K-S.
-* research on the folllowing:  given marginal one-dimensional Gaussian distribution, higher dimensional distribution is standard Gaussian, and vice versa. (replace the Johnson&#x20;
+* research on the folllowing:  given marginal one-dimensional Gaussian distribution, higher dimensional distribution is standard Gaussian, and vice versa. (replace the Johnson Lindenstraus

 \---